Expressions for Variable Values

 • Expressions that reference the entity value in the language of the conversation.
 You can use such expressions to do things such as display the entity values to users in buttons, confirmation messages, etc.

 For such expressions, you append value to get the value in the language of the conversation.
-For example, if you have defined a context variable, pizza, and want to reference the PizzaSize entity value in a prompt, you would use the following in the expression: pizza.value.PizzaSize.value (instead of just pizza.value.PizzaSize).
+For example, if you have defined a dialog flow variable, pizza, and want to reference the PizzaSize entity value in a prompt, you would use the following in the expression: pizza.value.PizzaSize.value (instead of just pizza.value.PizzaSize).

 • Expressions that reference the value of the entity in the primary language.
 The primary language value serves as a kind of key for the corresponding values in all of the entity's languages.
 You can reference this value for business logic purposes without having to worry about which language the conversation is in.